Teapot Rock: Description

 The outline of the rock once resembled a teapot and gave its name to several man-made and natural features, including a geologic structural uplift known as the Teapot Dome, and an oil field about 6 mi east.
 Over time, the features that gave the formation its name have been eroded by windstorms; the "handle" disappeared in 1930 and the "spout" in 1962.

 History

 In 1915, the Teapot Dome Oil Field was designated Naval Petroleum Reserve Number Three as part of a program to ensure that the U.S. Navy, which was converting to oil-fired boilers, would have sufficient fuel reserves in an emergency.
 It was one of several fields in the area, the largest of which was the Salt Creek Oil Field.
 By comparison to the Salt Creek Field peak production of 35301608 oilbbl in 1923, the Teapot Dome field had about 64 wells, with a few producing more than 150 oilbbl/d.

-In February 2015, the field was sold by the Department of Energy to a private firm.
+The Teapot Dome oil field was idle for 49 years following the scandal, but went back into production in 1976.
+After Teapot Dome had earned over $569 million in revenue from the 22 e6oilbbl of oil extracted over the previous 39 years, the Department of Energy sold the oil field in February 2015 for $45 million to New York–based privately-owned Stranded Oil Resources Corp.